Head Gaskets 101: What They Are and How They Work in Your Vehicle

 Types of Head Gaskets

-• Solid Copper: Solid copper foil usually requires a special treatment called an o-ring which places a piece of wire around the bounds of the cylinder to bite into the copper.
+• Solid Copper: Solid copper foil usually requires a special treatment called an o-ring, which places a piece of wire around the bounds of the cylinder to bite into the copper.
 When this is done, the copper gaskets become very durable.

-• Composite: an older design that is more prone to deflation than newer designs.
+• Composite: an older design is more prone to deflation than newer designs.
 Composite gaskets have traditionally been made from asbestos or graphite, but asbestos gaskets are becoming less common due to health concerns.

 • O-ring: these seals are mainly made of steel or copper.
-They can be reused and, when used between properly prepared flat surfaces, will create the most excellent clamping pressure due to their significantly smaller area than other types of joints.
+They can be reused and, when used between properly prepared flat surfaces, create the most excellent clamping pressure due to their significantly smaller area than other types of joints.

 What Causes a Head Gasket Explosion?